 c.
 With the intent of promoting an appreciation of poetry in our community entries are being solicited from all the schools in the county as well as from persons of any age or level of experience in writing poetry.

 d.
-The poetry contest is now in its second year.
-This year the jury will select 15 works to be engraved in plastic and mounted on plinths somewhere in a public space (along the waterfront?) that will be known as the “Sue C. Boynton Poetry Walk.”
-30 works of Merit will be printed on cards for mounting on the WTA buses for one year.
+The poetry contest is now in its 15th year.
+This year the jury will select 10 works to be engraved in plastic and mounted on plinths in front of the Bellingham Public Library.
+In addition 15 works of Merit will be printed on cards for mounting on the WTA buses for one year.